BND Hamburger Icon

 Before patients pay, they can view a detailed statement that breaks down their current charges.
 Emailed receipts follow payments, which automatically post to your PMS.

-Given its vast array of patient payment tools, CareCloud asserts that your patient collection rate will be 5% to 10% higher than with other software platforms.
-CareCloud also estimates you’ll earn 10% to 20% more revenue per patient encounter.
+Given its vast array of patient payment tools, CareCloud asserts that your patient collection rate will be 5 percent to 10 percent higher than with other software platforms.
+CareCloud also estimates you’ll earn 10 percent to 20 percent more revenue per patient encounter.

 Reporting and Practice Analytics